Blog

 Resume Font Size

-While there’s no rulebook that says headers should be one size, your name should be another, and all your descriptions should be another, you’re going to want your name and section headers to stand out the most.
-Those will both be larger fonts (between 14pt and 20pt) than the rest of the information on your resume.
+While there’s no rulebook that says headers should be one size, your name should be one, and all of your descriptions should be another.
+Your name and section headers should stand out the most.
+They will typically sit between 14pt and 20pt font size.

-For the rest of the information on your resume, you want to choose a font that’s easy enough to read through but isn’t too big or too small (12pt for most applications).
-Using anything bigger than 12pt or 13pt font could take up too much space and push your resume to larger than one page.
-That is something you want to avoid.
+For the rest of the information on your resume, you don’t want your font size too big or too small (12pt minimum is the standard for most) Using anything bigger than 12pt or 13pt font could take up too much space and push your resume to more than one page (which is not suggested).

-Take a bird’s eye view of the resume and see if making the font slightly bigger reduces the amount of white space you have.
-Similarly, maybe reducing font size by a point will trim down a line or two of text without having to cut down on the content while keeping the resume legible.
+When you’re done, do an overview of the resume to see if making the font slightly bigger reduces the amount of white space you have.
+Similarly, reducing font size by a point or two will trim down a line or so of text without having to cut down on the content and keeping the resume legible.

 Italics, bolding, and underlines on your resume

-The main body of your text should never be bolded, italicized, or underlined.
-Leave these tools for job titles, locations, headers, certification, names of educational institutions, and things of that nature.
+The bulk of your body copy should not be bolded, italicized, or underlined.
+Leave these tools for significant mentions like job titles, certification(s), names of educational institutions, and accolades.
 Just as bolding words can help make certain main parts of your resume stand out, leaving larger groups of text unbolded can stand out from what is bolded.
-If half of your document is bolded and italicized, you won’t have anything that stands out.

 Tips for using the right fonts

-There are many factors to consider when choosing the best font for a resume.
-It is essential to consider how best to present yourself professionally while ensuring that your resume is readable.
+There are many factors to consider when writing your resume, and font is one of the most important.
+Choosing the right font is key to presenting yourself professionally while ensuring your resume is both legible and easy to read.